Therapy for Men in Fredericksburg, VA & Online Across Virginia

 • Grounded in evidence-based methods without being rigid

-We integrate EMDR, CBT, supportive therapy, mindfulness-based approaches, and attachment-focused work to help men develop emotional awareness, reduce overwhelm, and build stronger internal and relational connection.
+We integrate EMDR, CBT, supportive therapy, mindfulness-based approaches, and attachment-focused work to help men reduce overwhelm, develop emotional awareness, and build stronger internal and relational connection.

 Work with Chris Biddix